afnanalmohd/task_flutterr/README.md

 ## 🔎 Folder Structure

-This Project follows the Model-View-Controller (MVC) design pattern and uses GetX for state management.
+This Project follows the Model-View-Controller (MVC) design pattern.
 The primary directory structure consists of three main folders: Common, Core, and Features.

 ```bash
 mbshir